Movement and Gathering Direction (No. 7)

 PART 2 — MOVEMENT AND GATHERING IN NON-RESTRICTED AREAS

-A maximum of 40 people can gather publicly in a non-restricted area.
+A maximum of 100 people can gather publicly in an outdoor space in a non-restricted area.

 Receiving visitors at a residence